JuliaGraphics/Luxor.jl/docs/src/livegraphics.md

     You can take a snapshot only for drawings created using the `:rec` (recording) format.

-The following composite image shows a Julia set at different resolutions.
-The `snapshot()` call saves the current drawing for a few different values of the `stepby` parameter.
+The following code exports a series of snapshots made with `snapshot()`, showing the state of the computation for different values of the `stepby` parameter.
+(This image is a composite of all the snapshots.)

 ![juliaset](assets/figures/julia-set-set.png)